 Although it’s not easy, strive for patience during a tantrum.

-“Offering a calming physical presence, without speaking, can go a long way,” says Dr. Gaydos.
-“And gently putting your hand on the child’s shoulder or back can be very helpful.”
+“Offering a calming physical presence, without speaking, can go a long way,” says Dr. Pomeranets.
+“Gently putting your hand on the child’s shoulder or back can be very helpful.”

 Of course, you can’t ignore throwing, kicking, hitting or unsafe behaviors.
-But adult histrionics only add to the problem.
-Yelling is as fruitless as talking.
+Make sure your child understands you won’t tolerate this behavior and what they’re doing hurts.
+But adult histrionics only add to the problem and yelling is as fruitless as talking.

 “The goal is to ignore the behavior while providing safety,” says Dr. Pomeranets.